QuantumNuke75/Unofficial-Modding-Guide/_posts/2025-03-10-mapping_worlddata_old.md

      > ![](/assets/world-data/WorldDataToolImages/Image_WorldDataTool_Cover_SaveName.png){: w="222" h="38" }{: .right } If "No save file loaded/found." is displayed, check that the correct level is loaded.
 You can see what .sav file is trying to be loaded in the text field to the left of the button.
      {: .prompt-warning }
 9. ![](/assets/world-data/WorldDataToolImages/Image_WorldDataTool_Cover_CreateRailGizmo.png){: w="222" h="38" }{: .right } You can now press the `Create Cover Point from Save` button.
 A task will start and actors will start to be placed.
 Keep the editor focused until it completes.
-     > After importing and creating the cover points, the Tool will set any `BP_CoverGen_Framework's` `Enabled` variable to `False` effectively disabling it to avoid user error.
+     > After importing and creating the cover points, the Tool will set any `BP_CoverGen_Saver's` `Enabled` variable to `False` effectively disabling it to avoid user error.
 If you want to iterate making changes for generation and visualising them in editor, you should delete every cover point in your level and set the `Enabled` to `True` before cooking, paking and loading your map.
      {: .prompt-danger }
-	 > The `BP_CoverGen_Framework` should be disabled and can be deleted from the level once cover points have been created/imported.
+	 > The `BP_CoverGen_Saver` should be disabled and can be deleted from the level once cover points have been created/imported.
      {: .prompt-info }

 ## Editing Cover Points